 Now, the easy bits in describing my wedding photography style: I work in digital photography and am primarily a natural light photography.

-Film photographers deserve a lot of respect, and the end results are often gorgeous, but I love being able to show my couples how amazing they look in the moment just by showing them the back of my camera.
-This builds their confidence and turns a photo session into more of a collaboration rather than just having me direct them.
+Film photographers deserve a lot of respect, and the end results are often gorgeous, but I love being able to show you how amazing you look in the moment just by showing you the back of my camera.
+I’ve found this builds your confidence and turns a photo session into more of a collaboration rather than just having me direct you.
+And if you don’t like what you see?
+Say something and we’ll make some tweaks!

 Natural Light Photography